bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ## Remote config

-In addition to just turning features on/off, Bucket supports remotely configuring features through Remote config.
+In addition to toggling features on/off, Bucket supports remote configuration of features through Remote config.

-Similar to `isEnabled`, each feature accessed using `useFeature()` hook, has a `config` property.
+Similar to `isEnabled`, each feature accessed using the `useFeature()` hook, has a `config` property.
 This configuration is managed from within Bucket.
 It is managed similar to the way access to features is managed, but instead of the binary `isEnabled` you can have multiple configuration values which are given to different user/companies.

 ### Get started with Remote config